-Press and hold the lower part of the push-button for approximately two seconds until the hearing aid LED light turns GREEN.
+Press and hold the push-button for approximately two seconds until the hearing aid LED light turns GREEN.
 Release the push-button and wait until the hearing aid LED light blinks GREEN twice.

 The hearing aid is now turned ON.